Paulwhy2/Paulwhy2.github.io/README.md

 You can unsubscribe at any time by clicking the link that appears in the footer of each message.
 You can also change your delivery options (Immediate email whenever someone posts, daily digest of all posts that day, a short summary of the emails sent each day, or 'no emails' and you will have to go to groups.google.com to see our messages ) by logging in to google.groups.com and navigating to the East Bay Open Water Swim group.
 Please do not use the 'report as spam' button.
 If you do not want these emails, please change your preferences or unsubscribe.
 Reporting our Google Group emails as spam can cause a lot of work for our volunteer administrators.
 The default is for 'immediate email'.
 To post to the group, simply send an email to east-bay-open-water-swim@googlegroups.com.

-If you are interested in swimming at the Albany Bulb Beach, swimmers there have a separate list you can join:   [https://groups.google.com/u/0/g/albany-bulb-swimmers.](https://groups.google.com/u/0/g/albany-bulb-swimmers)
+There is also a group called the Blue Boobies who swim regulary in the early morning at Albany Bulb Beach.
+If you are interested in learning more about swimming at Albany Bulb come by for an 8 am swim on Sat or Sun and get to know the regulars.
+They congregate near the south end of the smaller parking lot closest to the beach.
+Swimmers there have a signal list you can join:   (https://signal.group/#CjQKIOl-U4DziV11vjUuRXJ17MOzTVGO_QQhF_R9apw9P1skEhA7eVpnmBeKdOvFET5NqQbG)

 ## Advice for beginers:
 ### Where we swim: